skx/evalfilter/README.md

 * I wanted to implement a simple "on-call notifier".
    * When messages were posted to Slack channels I wanted to _sometimes_ trigger a phone-call to the on-call engineer.
-   * Of course not _all_ Slack-messages were worth waking up an engineer for..
+   * Of course not _all_ Slack-messages were worth waking up an engineer for.

 The expectation was that non-developers might want to change the matching of messages to update the messages which were deemed worthy of waking up the on-call engineer.
 They shouldn't need to worry about rebuilding the on-call application, nor should they need to understand Go.
 So the logic was moved into a script and this evaluation engine was born.